GSP747

 command creates the directory.
 The --force

 option will create the site in the repository directory, which already exists.
 This allows you to keep the Git-related information in the directory that you just cloned.
-You will see messages indicating that the site has been created as shown in the figure below.

 - Now install the hello-friend-ng theme to provide a layout for your site.
 Enter the following commands in the Linux instance shell: